 I studied both art and philosophy in college – way back when – and my life has been deeply marked by both disciplines ever since.
-This blogsite hosts the portfolio of my recent artwork (2003 – present).
+This blogsite then, hosts the portfolio of my recent artwork (2003 – present).
 It contains primarily landscapes and figure drawings – as I love describing form in both settings.
 Most especially, I love describing light on form but when it comes to the materials I use, light in form.

 Well, that’s my artistic hat, or at least one half of it.
-The other half is the mad scientist: I love experimenting with the materials traditionally used to render form through light, colour and the intrinsic haptic viscosity of any particular medium.
+The other half is the mad scientist.
+I love experimenting with the materials traditionally used to render form through light, colour and the intrinsic haptic viscosity of any particular medium.
 These experiments have led me to make use of different layers through an indirect technique.
-The testament to that is my companion blogsite, atelierartisanal.com.
-It hosts the technical write-ups of my various experimentations.
+The testament to these experimentations is my companion blogsite, atelierartisanal.com.
+It hosts their technical write-ups.
 And they really are experiments because, if I do “x” to “y”, I often don’t know what exactly will happen.
 Sometimes they are happy accidents, sometimes they are “most retrograde to our desire”.
 That’s how you learn.
-They include: oil, the mixed technique, egg tempera, encaustic, silverpoint and fresco.
+They include: oil, the mixed technique, egg tempera, encaustic, acrylics, silverpoint and fresco.

 Please feel free to explore either site or both.
 In this age of social networking you know you can comment, like, share and/or sign up for new postings from either one (or both).
 But in any case, sniff around – and I hope you enjoy doing so!